FORTH-ICS-INSPIRE/artemis/docs/gettingstarted.md

    docker-compose stop
    ```

-**Note: We highly recommend going through the detailed wiki instructions before using ARTEMIS for the first time.** You can further use several other microservices orthogonal to ARTEMIS (like `grafana` and `routinator`) by using the main ARTEMIS `docker-compose` yaml plus the additional yamls:
+**Note: We highly recommend going through the detailed docs instructions before using ARTEMIS for the first time.** You can further use several other microservices orthogonal to ARTEMIS (like `grafana` and `routinator`) by using the main ARTEMIS `docker-compose` yaml plus the additional yamls:

 ```
 docker-compose -f docker-compose.yaml -f docker-compose.<other_service>.yaml -... <up>/<down>/...